 “It’s downhill,” I’d said.
 “Downhill is easy, so we should sprint every step.”

 “No, no,” Whitney’d said.
-Even when I sprinted, she could keep up with me and still speak without panting.
+She easily matched my pace.
 “Did Kevin teach you that?
-You can sprint downhill at a three-mile cross-country meet, but you’ve gotta be more careful in a marathon.
+You can sprint downhill at a three-mile cross-country meet, but you’ve gotta be more careful on a marathon.
 Didn’t you once break your leg skiing?
 You’ve gotta take care of your body!
 Think about your knees!”

 Runners often thought about their knees.
 Knees are important.
 Knees tell us a lot.